hlship/cli-tools/README.md

 # io.github.hlship/cli-tools

-`cli-tools` is a complement to [Babashka](https://github.com/babashka/babashka) used to create tools with sub-commands, much like to provide [Babashka tasks](https://book.babashka.org/#tasks).
+`cli-tools` is a complement to [Babashka](https://github.com/babashka/babashka) used to create tools with sub-commands, much like [Babashka tasks](https://book.babashka.org/#tasks).

 `cli-tools` is more verbose than [babashka-cli](https://github.com/babashka/cli) and more opinionated.
+At the core, you define local symbols and instruction for how those symbols map to command line options or positional arguments; `cli-tools` takes care of the majority of command line parsing and validation for you.

 `cli-tools` is generally used to create tools that contain sub-commands.
-It can be used for tools that simply have options and argument but not sub-commands.
+It can be used for tools that simply have options and arguments but not sub-commands.
 It isn't intended for tools that have more deeply nested levels of sub-commands.

+`cli-tools` can work with Babashka, or with Clojure, but the near instantaneous startup time of Babashka is compelling for the kind of low-ceremony tools inteaded by `cli-tools`.

 ## defcommand